Zaid-Ajaj/the-elmish-book/chapters/scaling/routing.md

     | "/contact" -> Html.h1 "Contact"
     | _ -> Html.h1 "Not Found"
 ```
 The only piece missing from the application above is the actual "listening to URL changes" part.
-The implementation for the listening for URL changes is best left out for a third-party library that knows best how to with URLs, parse them correctly and provide with utilities managing the history API: introducing [Feliz.Router](https://github.com/Zaid-Ajaj/Feliz.Router), a specialized library for Routing in Elmish applications that is both very powerful to use and really simple to work with, written by yours truely as an essential part of the Feliz ecosystem.
+The implementation for the listening for URL changes is best left out for a third-party library that knows how to with work URLs, parse them correctly and provide utilities to manage the history API: introducing [Feliz.Router](https://github.com/Zaid-Ajaj/Feliz.Router), a specialized library for routing in Elmish applications that is both very powerful to use and really simple to work with, written by yours truely as an essential part of the Feliz ecosystem.

 ### Using `Feliz.Router`